wp-plugins/simple-ajax-chat/readme.txt

 == Description ==

-__IMPORTANT:__ if you are upgrading from a previous version of Simple Ajax Chat, please read the [upgrade instructions](https://wordpress.org/plugins/simple-ajax-chat/installation/)
+__IMPORTANT:__ if you are upgrading from version less than 20150316, please read the [upgrade instructions](https://wordpress.org/plugins/simple-ajax-chat/installation/)

 Simple Ajax Chat makes it easy for your visitors to chat with each other on your website.
 There already are a number of decent chat plugins, but I wanted one that is simple yet fully customizable with all the features AND outputs clean HTML markup.